GreenComfyTea/twitch-community-map/README.md

 ## TODO

 1) Fix hachu link types for Staff and Artists
-2) Make UI calls async
-3) Make Hide buttons for Info and Leaderboard
+2) Make Hide buttons for Info and Leaderboard